r-devel/r-project-web/md/gsoc.md

 title: Google Summer of Code
 ---

-The R project has been participating as a [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/4947241283354624/) (GSoC) organization since 2008.
+The R Project has been participating as a [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/4947241283354624/) (GSoC) organization since 2008.
 The current administrators of GSoC-R are Toby Dylan Hocking, Brian Peterson, and Virgilio Gomez Rubio as a